 - You're on a weak device (old phone, school Chromebook) and offloading the compute to a server is the whole point.

-- You're already paying for their premium tier, comfortable with the upload model, and want their workflow chaining.
+- You're already paying for their paid tier, comfortable with the upload model, and want their workflow chaining.

 - You need a developer API with an SLA and billing.